Kong/kubernetes-ingress-controller/docs/concepts/ha-and-scaling.md

 service disruption.

 Kong Ingress Controller is composed of two parts: 1.
-Kong, which handles the rquests, 2.
+Kong, which handles the requests, 2.
 Controller, which configures Kong dynamically.

 Kong itself can be deployed in a Highly available manner by deploying multiple instances (or pods).
 Kong nodes are state-less, meaning a Kong pod